w3f/research/docs/Polkadot/security/censorship-resistance/index.md

 While the Relay Chain ensures parachain blocks do not violate safety, it does not guarantee liveness or censorship resistance at the parachain level.
 To address this, the research team developed a solution that provides parachains with these two features.

-## The Aura Protocol and Some Assumptions
+## The Aura protocol and some assumptions

 To achieve censorship resistance at the parachain level, it was necessary to introduce a tweak to Aura, the deterministic consensus protocol that all Polkadot parachains use via the Aura-Ext pallet.
 Under this protocol, block production is handled by a list of authorities who take turns creating blocks via a rotating schedule that determines whose turn is next.